 Mastering the art of Banner reporting can be easier than you might think!
-While Banner is a very complex ERP, the first step in understanding its inner workings is to refuse to become overwhelmed by working with the myriad data that exists in the system.
-This article is the first in series that will help curb your reporting fears and point you toward some resources that can help you get ahead and earn your Banner Black Belt.
+While Banner is a very complex Enterprise resource planning (ERP) system, the first step in understanding its inner workings is to refuse to become overwhelmed by the multitudes of data that exist within it.
+This blog is the first in a series that will help curb your reporting fears and point you toward some resources that can help you get ahead and earn your Banner Black Belt.

 Don’t Let the Database Overwhelm You

-As soon as I accepted that fact, the likelihood of me panicking in response to a report request went way, way down.
 The organization is really the key factor here.
-For any given functional area, there are only a handful of critical tables that you’ll use over and over—anything beyond those are typically for occasional use only.
+For any given functional area, there are only a handful of critical tables that you’ll use over and over.
+Anything beyond those are usually used only on occasion.

 It’s an unfortunate truth that, as technical individuals, we often tend to think that what the functional folks do is none of our concern.
-When someone comes to us, requesting a report, our first impulse is sometimes to say: “Just tell me what you need, where to find it, and where to put it on your <insert expletive here> report!”
-But with a little bit of tongue-biting and a little bit of empathy, it can be surprisingly easy to defuse that initial frustration.
+The initial request process can often be a frustrating interaction.
+We just want to know what you need, where to find it, and where to put it in the report.
+The requester might not have the answer to any of these questions, but with a little bit of tongue-biting and a little bit of empathy, it can be surprisingly easy to lessen that initial frustration.

 Getting those two points out there, right out of the gate, accomplishes several things.
-For one, it reminds them that you’re all on the same team, that you’re there to help.
+For one, it reminds them that you’re all on the same team and that you’re there to help.
 For another, it puts them at ease, knowing that you’re happy to field any of the questions they have whirring around in their heads.
-And of course, establishing the fact that some reports will cost more—and take longer—helps manage expectations about the report generation process, right from the get-go.
+And of course, establishing the fact that some reports will take longer helps manage expectations about the report generation process.

-After putting those points out there, I try to approach report writing from an AGILE or RAD mindset by focusing on delivering a working draft of the report as quickly as possible, with the expectation of fine-tuning it during subsequent iterations.
-As a rule, I try to spend much less time on the specification process than on getting sample reports in front requesters so I can collect feedback.
+After putting those points out there, then try to approach report writing from an iterative or a piece-by-piece mindset.
+Focus on delivering a working draft of the report as quickly as possible, with the expectation of fine-tuning it during subsequent iterations.
+While the report requirements process is important, getting the requester’s feedback on the first draft can also give you a better idea on what they need.
+It allows you to fine-tune the report to the requester’s needs without major overhauls.
 Keeping the requester in the loop on your workflow plans is another good way to keep their expectations in step with your own.

 Don’t Let the Data Overwhelm You

-Another element of Banner reporting that can be mightily overwhelming is the discussion of the data itself.
+Another element of Banner reporting that can be quite overwhelming is the discussion of the data itself.
 For example, when a report requester asks for information on FTE students, what do they really mean by that?
 Which definition of the term are they using?
 Do they know there’s more than one?
-Fortunately, a lot of the stress inherent in this part of the process can be avoided with simple, well-developed requirements documents…which we will discuss in-depth for the next post in our Getting Your Banner Black Belt series.
+Fortunately, a lot of the stress inherent in this part of the process can be avoided with simple, well-developed requirements documents…which is discussed in-depth in Part 2 of our Getting Your Banner Black Belt blog series.